talktogproject/ethicsteacher/endto.md

 > Good research "is only possible if there is mutual respect and trust between investigators and participants." (p.4 )

-Because child research almost always involves research with human participants, we adopt four principles outlined by BPS; namely:
+Because school-based research almost always involves research with human participants, we adopt four principles outlined by BPS; namely:

 ### **1. Respect for the autonomy, privacy, and dignity of individuals and communities**